/pol/: Notable events

 One of the most popular memes found on the board during the period surrounding the 2016 US presidential election was Pepe the Frog, which has been deemed a hate symbol in some contexts by the Anti-Defamation League due to its use in uniforms, places, and people associated with Nazism, the Ku Klux Klan, and antisemitism.
 Many /pol/ users favored Donald Trump during his 2016 United States presidential campaign.
 Some right-wing memes about the presidential campaign originated on the board.
 Upon his election, a /pol/ moderator embedded a pro-Trump video at the top of all of the board's pages.

 Users of /pol/ engaged in coordinated attacks on LaBeouf, Rönkkö & Turner's HEWILLNOTDIVIDE.US, a 2017 performance art project made to protest Donald Trump's first presidency.
 Some users on the board suggested committing acts of violence against participants in the art project.
-Users also organized the it's okay to be white poster campaign the same year.
+Users also organized the "It's okay to be white" poster campaign the same year.

 In 2017, users of /pol/ coordinated a campaign to convince mainstream news organizations that the OK gesture was a white power symbol; the OK gesture was later used meta-ironically by white supremacists.

 In October 2017, a tripcode user referred to as "Q" began posting on 4chan's /pol/ board in what would become the QAnon conspiracy theory and political movement.
 Q soon moved to 8chan.

 In 2019, 4chan and 8chan were temporarily blocked by internet service providers in Australia and New Zealand for containing videos of the Christchurch mosque shootings.
 Before the shootings, the shooter posted on 8chan's /pol/ board.
 The suspected perpetrators of the Poway synagogue shooting and the El Paso shooting also allegedly posted their manifestos there.
 In late 2019, a poster campaign coordinated on the board received some local and regional news coverage.
 The posters stated, "Islam was RIGHT about women".

-In 2019, 38 minutes before the news of Jeffrey Epstein's death were announced officially and in the media, an anonymous person made a post on /pol/, claiming that Epstein had died "an hour ago".
+In 2019, 38 minutes before the news of Jeffrey Epstein's death was announced officially and in the media, an anonymous person made a post on /pol/, claiming that Epstein had died "an hour ago".
 Later, FDNY launched an investigation due to the breach and violation of a federal health privacy law, HIPAA.